Linalg Dialect Rationale: The Case For Compiler-Friendly Custom Operations

 Linalg hopes to additionally address the following:

 - Halide scheduling is powerful and explores a large swath of possible transformations.
 But it’s still too hard for newcomers to use or extend.
 The level of performance you get from Halide is very different depending on whether one is a seasoned veteran or a newcomer.
-This is especially true as the number of transformations grow.
+This is especially true as the number of transformations grows.

-- Halide raises rather than lowers in two ways, going counter-current to the design goals we set for high-level codegen abstractions in in MLIR.
+- Halide raises rather than lowers in two ways, going counter-current to the design goals we set for high-level codegen abstractions in MLIR.
 First, canonical Halide front-end code uses explicit indexing and math on scalar values, so to target BLAS/DNN libraries one needs to add pattern matching which is similarly brittle as in the affine case.
 While Halide’s performance is on par with the libraries on programmable targets (CPU/GPU), that approach doesn’t work on mobile accelerators or on xPUs, where the framework ingests whole-tensor operations.
 Second, reductions and scans are expressed using serial iteration, again requiring pattern matching before they can be transformed (e.g. to do a reduction using atomics, or hierarchically).
 The lesson to draw is that we should start with higher-level primitives than Halide.

 Tensor Comprehensions is a high-level language to express tensor computations with a syntax generalizing the Einstein notation, coupled to an end-to-end compilation flow capable of lowering to efficient GPU code.
 It was integrated with 2 ML frameworks: Caffe2 and PyTorch.